-The advent and continuing growth of mobile data tablet technology in buses and transit vehicles has vastly improved the precision of scheduling, the ease of communications, and vehicle safety.
+The advent and continuing growth of technology in buses and transit vehicles, such as the use of mobile data tablets, has vastly improved the precision of scheduling, the ease of communications, and vehicle safety.

 Mobile data tablets (MDTs) are commercially-available electronic tablets which have been converted for use as data terminals for transit vehicles.
 They are designed to stay connected through a cellular network to the transit scheduling server and update throughout the day with trip information.

 With Mobile Data Tablets, there is no need for complex wiring since the power connection is all that is needed.
 The best MDT setups allow for easy transfer from vehicle to vehicle, as well.
 The driver simply logs in from whichever vehicle they’re operating, and the data displayed for their personal route is called up.

 The MDT software uses GPS systems to feed vehicle location information back into the core scheduling system in real time, monitoring stops accuracy, vehicle speed, and other driver activity.
 It can also provide turn-by-turn directions to drivers.
 The data tablet is the hub of two-way and multichannel communication on the vehicle.
 The most mature MDT software will update drivers’ passenger manifests in real time, incorporating driver performance to make decisions on the best scheduling solutions.

 The software supplied with the MDTs can display for every stop the vehicle makes.
 Many systems can also be used to issue mobile app alerts, text messages or phone notifications to passengers of an impending pickup, since the system will know where the vehicle is and how many stops remain before picking up that passenger.